 12. Hardware used on fire doors can significantly affect performance in fire.
-Notwithstanding the guidance in this Approved Document, guidance is available in Hardware for fire and escape doors published by the Builders Hardware Industry Federation.
+Notwithstanding the guidance in this Approved Document, guidance is available in Hardware for fire and escape doors published by the Builders Hardware Industry Federation and Guild of Architectural Ironmongers.

-Ta able B1 Provisions for fire doors Position of door Minimum fire resistance of door in terms of integrity (minutes) when tested to BS 476-22 (1) Minimum fire resistance of door in terms of integrity (minutes) when tested to the relevant European standard (3) 1.
+Ta Table B1 Provisions for fire doors Po osition of door Minimum fire resistance of door in terms of integrity (minutes) when tested to BS 476-22 (1) Minimum fire resistance of door in terms of integrity (minutes) when tested to the relevant European standard (3) 1.
 In a compartment wall separating buildings As for the wall in which the door is fitted, but a minimum of 60 As for the wall in which the door is fitted, but a minimum of 60 2.
 In a compartment wall: a.
-If it separates a flat from a space in common use; FD 30S (2) E30 Sa (2) b.
-Enclosing a protected shaft forming a stairway situated wholly or partly above the adjoining ground in a building used for Flats, Other Residential, Assembly and Recreation, or Office purposes; FD 30S (2) E30 Sa (2) C. enclosing a protected shaft forming a stairway not described in (b) above; Half the period of fire resistance of the wall in which it is fitted, but 30 minimum and with suffix S (2) Half the period of fire resistance of the wall in which it is fitted, but 30 minimum and with suffix Sa (2) d. enclosing a protected shaft forming a lift or service shaft; Half the period of fire resistance of the wall in which it is fitted, but 30 minimum Half the period of fire resistance of the wall in which it is fitted, but 30 minimum e. not described in (a), (b), (c) or (d) above.
-As for the wall it is fitted in, but add S (2) if the door is used for progressive horizontal evacuation under the guidance to B1 As for the wall it is fitted in, but add Sa (2) if the door is used for progressive horizontal evacuation under the guidance to B1 3.
+If it separates a flat from a space in common use; FD 30S (2) E30 S a (2) b.
+Enclosing a protected shaft forming a stairway situated wholly or partly above the adjoining ground in a building used for Flats, Other Residential, Assembly and Recreation, or Office purposes; FD 30S (2) E30 S a (2) C. enclosing a protected shaft forming a stairway not described in (b) above; Half the period of fire resistance of the wall in which it is fitted, but 30 minimum and with suffix S $^{(2)}$ Half the period of fire resistance of the wall in which it is fitted, but 30 minimum and with suffix $S_a$ (2) d. enclosing a protected shaft forming a lift or service shaft; Half the period of fire resistance of the wall in which it is fitted, but 30 minimum Half the period of fire resistance of the wall in which it is fitted, but 30 minimum e. not described in (a), (b), (c) or (d) above.
+As for the wall it is fitted in, but add S (2) if the door is used for progressive horizontal evacuation under the guidance to B1 As for the wall it is fitted in, but add S a (2) if the door is used for progressive horizontal evacuation under the guidance to B1 3.
 In a compartment floor As for the floor in which it is fitted As for the floor in which it is fitted 4.
-Forming part of the enclosures of: a. a protected stairway (except as described in item 9); or FD 30S (2) E30 Sa (2) b. a lift shaft (see paragraph 5.42b); which does not form a protected shaft in 2(b), (c) or (d) above.
+Forming part of the enclosures of: a. a protected stairway (except as described in item 9); or FD 30S (2) E30 S a (2) b. a lift shaft (see paragraph 5.42b); which does not form a protected shaft in 2(b), (c) or (d) above.
 FD 30 E30 5.
-Forming part of the enclosure of: a. a protected lobby approach (or protected corridor) to a stairway; FD 30S (2) E30 Sa (2) b. any other protected corridor; or FD 20S (2) E20 Sa (2) c. a protected lobby approach to a lift shaft (see paragraph 5.42) FD 30S (2) E30 Sa (2) 6.
+Forming part of the enclosure of: a. a protected lobby approach (or protected corridor) to a stairway; FD 30S (2) E30 S a (2) b. any other protected corridor; or FD 20S (2) E20 S a (2) C. a protected lobby approach to a lift shaft (see paragraph 5.42) FD 30S (2) E30 S a (2) 6.
 Affording access to an external escape route FD 30 E30 7.
-Sub-dividing: a. corridors connecting alternative exits; FD 20S (2) E20 Sa (2) b. dead-end portions of corridors from the remainder of the corridor FD 20S (2) E20 Sa (2) 8.
+Sub-dividing: a. corridors connecting alternative exits; FD 20S (2) E20 S a (2) b. dead-end portions of corridors from the remainder of the corridor FD 20S (2) E20 S a (2) 8.
 Any door within a cavity barrier FD 30 E30 9.
-Any door forming part of the enclosure to a protected entrance hall or protected landing in a flat; FD 20 E20 10 Any door forming part of the enclosure FD30 E30 a. to a place of special fire risk FD30 E30 b. to ancillary accomodation in care homes (see paragraph 3.50).
-FD30 FD30 L50
+Any door forming part of the enclosure to a protected entrance hall or protected landing in a flat; FD 20 E20 10 Any door forming part of the enclosure a. to a place of special fire risk FD30 E30 b. to ancillary accomodation in care homes (see paragraph 3.50).
+FD30 E30